Now, why art thou drawn together with grief?

 Philippians 3, 8-11

-In Catholic theology, Mary made a satisfaction ‘de convenientia’ whose value was derived from the dignity of her divine motherhood and the plenitudes of grace she was endowed with.
-Thus, her interior suffering made satisfaction to God on our behalf, since she suffered in proportion to her love for her crucified Son who was also God – a human love which was perfect in that it held supernatural value.
+In Catholic theology, Mary made a satisfaction ‘de convenientia‘ whose value was derived from the dignity of her divine motherhood and the plenitudes of grace she was endowed with.
+Thus, her interior suffering made satisfaction to God on our behalf, since she suffered in proportion to her love for her crucified Son who was also God – a human love that was perfect in that it held supernatural value.
 As the Mother with the Redeemer, Mary was intimately united with him in his work of redemption by her perfect command of the will in conformity with the Divine will, her poverty of spirit, and suffering for the sake of God’s infinite love and goodness in emulation of her Son in his loving obedience to the Father.
 Both the Son and the Mother suffered to propitiate God the Father who was offended by sin and for humanity which was ravaged by sin.
 “God desires that everyone be saved and come to the knowledge of the truth” (1 Tim 2:4).
 The Mother and the Son also suffered in unity so that God’s antecedent will might be fulfilled, for “God so loved the world” (Jn 3:16).

 Moreover, Mary made a temporal satisfaction of becomingness on our behalf through her obedience to God’s will.
 The aim of making satisfaction to God is to repair an offense against God and make him favorable to us again.
 This can only be achieved by suffering pain or loss and being in a state of grace.
 Mary’s consent to be the mother of our Lord was a meritorious deed since it was made in charity and grace.
 But what made it a means of satisfaction and temporal expiation was the suffering that would be involved.
 Her satisfaction was perfect since it proceeded from a love and an oblation that were more pleasing to God than the sin of Eve was displeasing to Him.
 It was made by a woman who was full of grace and with the Lord as His fellow worker in the vineyard (Lk 1:28; 1 Cor 3:9).